Easy vegan fried “rice” made with quinoa for a fresh variation! Packed with fresh vegetables and edamame protein for a complete meal or side.

 - If you haven’t already done so, cook your quinoa according to package instructions and set aside.
 Steam the peas and edamame on the stove top and set aside.

-- Add white and light green parts of green onions, garlic powder, and ginger and cook for another
+- Add the white and light green parts of green onions, garlic powder, and ginger and cook for anothe ~5 minutes until the pan is fragrant.

 - Finally, add in the peas and edamame.
 Toss everything together until the peas and edamame are warmed throughout.
 Taste and season with additional Himalayan sea salt and black pepper, if desired.